giunio-prc/RAG-Powered-Chatbot/README.md

 ```bash
 uv sync
 ```
-The command will create a `.venv` that stores the environement to run the project
+The command will create a `.venv` that stores the environment to run the project

-You can run a command within the virtual environement by prepending `uv run` to the command.
+You can run a command within the virtual environment by prepending `uv run` to the command.
-Alternatively, you can activate the environement and then run the command directly.
+Alternatively, you can activate the environment and then run the command directly.

-If you run on a Linux/Mac OS, you can activate the environement with:
+If you run on a Linux/Mac OS, you can activate the environment with:
 ```bash
 source .venv/bin/activate
 ```